+What if you have a very specific need or are not sure about what you should buy for a particular application?
 If you are in this circumstance then it is best to contact a material handling specialist.
-A material handling specialist will create a detailed analysis of your needs, they will take into consideration every aspect of your application from the environment, desired operation, clearance levels, product materials, surfaces, clamp locations, want movements the machine would need to complete and the cycle times.
-That is a lot of things to take in to consideration for a machine, but if you want it done right and effectively you need to ensure all of these things will be taken into consideration before you buy your end-of-arm tooling device.
+A material handling specialist will create a detailed analysis of your needs taking into consideration every aspect of your application from the environment, desired operation, clearance levels, product materials, surfaces, clamp locations, movements the machine would need to complete and cycle times.
+That is a lot to consider, but if you want it done right you need to ensure all of these items are factored into the equation before you buy your end-of-arm tooling device.

 - Employee safety.